-i) Retained Business Rates - Pooling
+iii) Retained Business Rates - Pooling and Appeals

 One of the impacts of the continued membership of a Business Rate pool as detailed in Section 8.2 of this report is the loss of the protection of a 'Safety Net' payment in the event of a significant reduction in Business Rate income below the government's defined "baseline" level.

-As part of the decision to join a Business Rate pool it was also determined that this risk would be mitigated by the setting-aside (within the Funding Volatility Reserve) of the initial gains from membership of the pool in terms of business rate income retained over and above the baseline level.
-This has effectively created a 'local safety net' to provide replacement funding in the event that actual income received fails to meet the baseline level.
+Such reductions can occur when a business rate payer successfully appeals against the Valuation Office assessment of the rateable value of their business premises.
+Appeal settlements can currently be back dated as far as April 2017 and can result in potentially significant refunds of business rates previously paid.
+As part of the decision to join a Business Rate pool it was determined that this risk would be mitigated by the setting-aside (within the Funding Volatility Reserve) of the initial gains from membership of the pool in terms of business rate income retained over and above the baseline level.
+This has effectively created a 'local safety net' to provide replacement funding in the event that actual income received fails to meet the baseline or budgeted level.
+In addition the council sets aside a provision for losses as a result of appeals which provides an element of further protection.

-Due to the importance of retained Business Rates income to Fylde Council and the uncertainty surrounding future pooling arrangements this remains a financial risk.
+Due to the importance of retained Business Rates income to Fylde Council and the uncertainty surrounding future pooling arrangements, combined with the unpredictable nature of business rate appeals which can have a significant adverse financial impact, this remains a financial risk.

-ii) Borrowing Cost Assumptions
+iv) Borrowing Cost Assumptions